Introduction to Types of Firewalls

 Unified UTM devices give small and medium-sized enterprises an almost complete safety solution as a single box that connects into the network.
 Typical UTM features include the standard firewalls, an intrusion detection system (including checking incoming traffic, e-mail for viruses and Malware, blacklisting), and a blacklist of Web addresses to stop workers from accessing identified websites such as phishing.
 The web application firewall and the next-generation firewall (NGFW) features also feature secure Web gateways (sometimes).

 Strengths and Weaknesses: UTMs have a key attraction: a single purchase covers all security requirements and can control and configure all security features through a single management console.
 Most UTMs offer basic security levels at the original purchase price, and additional security products (such as IPS) may be available at an optional license fee.
-The main drawback is that UTMs can’t offer the same level of security as a combination of more complex products, but it may be academic because often there is a choice between UTM and no safety solution.
+The main drawback is that UTMs can’t offer the same security level as a combination of more complex products.
+Still, it may be academic because often, there is a choice between UTM and no safety solution.

-UTMs are suitable for smaller companies that have no dedicated security staff and lack the necessary expertise to configure point solutions.
+UTMs are suitable for smaller companies with no dedicated security staff and lack the necessary expertise to configure point solutions.

 Level of protection: Some UTMs work well to secure a network, but best-of-breed solutions may offer better protection for each security feature.